-Colposcopy is an exam that lets your healthcare provider look at the vulva, vagina, and cervix.
-To do this, your provider uses an instrument called a colposcope.
-The colposcope is a kind of microscope attached to a stand.
+Colposcopy is a way for your healthcare provider to look at the vulva, vagina, and cervix.
+This exam may be done as part of a pelvic exam.
+Your provider uses a kind of microscope attached to a stand called a colposcope.
 It is placed just outside the vagina.
-It acts like a magnifying glass and makes it easier to see the cells of the skin of the vulva, vagina, and cervix.
+It acts like a magnifying glass and makes it easier to examine the skin and cells of the vulva, vagina, and cervix.

 During the exam your provider may take a sample of tissue (biopsy) for lab tests.

 This exam can help your healthcare provider make a more accurate diagnosis of a possible problem in your vulva, vagina, or cervix and suggest further treatment if needed.

 When is it used?

 Colposcopy is most often done if you have had an abnormal Pap test result showing:

 - Cells that look like cancer